On the whole, I prefer the future: it’s where I intend to spend the coming years.

 Since 1980, tax avoidance by the wealthy has doubled.
 Combined with those giant tax cuts, this means we now get 25% of what we used to from those who own the most.

 Union membership was at 64% in the 70s.
-It’s now 7%.
+It’s now around 21%, and a mere 7% in the private sector.
 Every union in the world was, ultimately, formed by terrible employers.
-Now unions are gone, and guess what: the terrible employers are back.
+Now union power is gone, and guess what: the terrible employers are back.

 And we used to own steel, water, car, electricity, gas, postal and other industries.
 Then, because it would somehow, magically “make things better”, we sold them to other countries.
 So now we send all that money overseas.